 This hike has both uphill and downhill walks, no matter which direction you choose (either from Fira to Oia or vice versa).
 Also, there is absolutely no shade along the route — if visiting Santorini in the summer, make sure you set off for the hike early in the morning to avoid the unbearable heat.

 The hike from Fira to Oia is one of the most fascinating things to do in Santorini.
 And it is totally free.
-Whoever said that the best things in life are free, knew what they were talking about.

 6. Indulge in a Sunset Caldera Cruise

 Sometimes, it’s totally worth spending some extra cash to have a once-in-a-lifetime experience!
 One of the most upscale activities in Santorini is taking a cruise of the caldera at sunset.

 There are many sunset cruises to choose from that range from less than €50 to €1000 and more.
 Most of them offer meals and drinks, while, if you really want to splurge, there’s also the possibility for a private tour on a catamaran or sailing boat.

 No matter the details, all sunset caldera cruises have one thing in common — they offer unforgettable sunset views from the best vantage point.
 Click here for one of the most popular sunset tours, which includes dinner and wine for around $100.

 Going back to more budget-friendly things to do in Santorini, let me introduce you to the best souvlaki on the island: Lucky’s Souvlakis in Fira.